DSharpPlus/DSharpPlus/docs/articles/commands_next/command_handler.md

 ### Create Event Handler

-We'll then write a new handler for the @DSharpPlus.DiscordClient.MessageCreated event fired from
+We'll then write a new handler for the `MessageCreated` event fired from `DiscordClient`.
-@DSharpPlus.DiscordClient.

 ```cs
 discord.MessageCreated += CommandHandler;